23/DeveloperDocumentation/oauth.md

 These privileged credentials are set up under _Settings_ &rarr; _API and Applications_.

 The set of credentials includes both consumer key/secret and an access token/access token secret.
 Thus, when you're using privileged credentials to access the API, you won't need to go through the user authentication process.
-Even if this seems like a nice shortcut in many cases, we encourage that you only use priviled credentials when it is required by your application.
+Even if this seems like a nice shortcut in many cases, we encourage that you only use privileged credentials when it is absolutely required by your application.

 ---